How To Choose A Right Rug For Space At Home

 Dining Room Layout.

-For the dining room, the most critical thing here is a function, as nice as the dining room rug looks.
-The important thing is that you're not constantly catching chair legs on the edges.
+For the dining room, the most critical thing here is a function, as nice as the dining room rug looks, the important thing is that you're not constantly catching chair legs on the edges.
 The average person at a table pulling they're in and out takes up about 18 inches of space off the edge of the table side.
-To avoid conflict you probably want to go with a rug that is at least 24 inches off all of the sides of your table.
-So that means you're going 3 or 4 feet bigger than your table size when you're looking for a rug.
+To avoid conflict you probably want to go with a large rug that is at least 24 inches off all of the sides of your table.
+So that means you're going 3 or 4 feet bigger than your table size when you're looking for a new rug.

 In the bedroom layout, your bed is covering most of the space but it's still really nice to be able to step out of bed onto a nice warm surface, So you have three options in terms of your layout.

-1. You can go with the largest and most expensive option, a rug that goes all the way behind your bedside tables, past the foot of your bed.
+1. You can go with the largest and most expensive option, a new rug that goes all the way behind your bedside tables, past the foot of your bed.
 So you can walk all the way around the bed in comfort.

 2. you can do a slightly smaller option that stops in front of your bedside tables and actually runs perpendicular to the bed so that again it'll go past the foot of the bed.